|

 Do not try this at home - and if you do, don't blaim me if you damage something

-or get dust on your CCD or the likes.
+or get dust on your sensor or become obese from emptying the contents of the container.

 Take a pringles can, mount a lens from a pair of monoculars in the metal bottom.